NexusRaids/nexus-docs/docs/commands/profile.md

    :header: "Command", "Description"
    :widths: 20, 80

-   ``!leaderboard``, "Use this to see the top 10 trainers who have joined and hosted raids, as well as the ones with more points."
+   ``!leaderboard [recent=True]``, "Use this to see the top 10 trainers who have joined and hosted raids, as well as the ones with more points.
+You can specify if you want to retrieve the most recent leaderboard or the all-time leaderboard."

 ```